heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 exchange information between them (usually between a client and a server).
 It is defined by a set of rules that each party must follow to communicate.

-In this course, you will have a refresh about networking and you will learn where to find information about application protocols, how is defined an application protocol and how to define your own application protocol.
+In this course, you will learn where to find information about application protocols, how is defined an application protocol and how to define your own application protocol.
 In future courses, you will learn how to interact with well known application protocols.

 In a nutshell, by the end of this course, you should be able to: